andiolsi/olsica/README.md

 It can be of use to manage a "real" CA and at the very least could be a reference to some.

 If specified, OLSICA_TARGET_CLIENT_KEYSTORE_FILENAME and OLSICA_TARGET_CLIENT_TRUSTSTORE_FILENAME will generate Java Key/Trustores.
+If specified, OLSICA_TARGET_CLIENT_PKCS8_FILENAME will create PKCS8 version of the key.

 I haven't done excessive testing, so some stuff may not work.